-The Administration's budget request this year of \$158 million for NSF EPSCoR will ensure that states such as Alabama continue to develop a robust research infrastructure so that they can compete for Federal research grants and continue to prepare a skilled, "high tech" workforce capable of delivering innovation in the future.
+Continuing to fund NSF EPSCoR at last year's funding level of \$160 million will ensure that states such as Alabama continue to develop a robust research infrastructure so that they can compete for Federal research grants and continue to prepare a skilled, "high tech" workforce capable of delivering innovation in the future.

-For NASA EPSCoR in FY 2013, we respectfully request the Congressionally-authorized amount of \$25 million.
+For NASA EPSCoR in FY 2014, we respectfully ask for funding at last year's request level of \$25 million.
 Like its NSF companion, Congress designed NASA EPSCoR to increase the research capacity of states that traditionally have had limited NASA R&D funding.
-The program helps states compete for funding in areas that are directly relevant to NASA's mission on earth and space science, human spaceflight, and aerospace technology.
+The program helps states compete for funding in areas that are directly relevant to NASA's mission in earth and space science, human spaceflight, and aerospace technology.

 NASA EPSCoR uses two funding mechanisms to carry out the program.
 The first, the Research Infrastructure Development Cooperative Agreement Awards (RID), provide up to \$125,000 to participating states to improve research capacity.
-The second, the Research Implementation Awards (Implementation), allocate up to \$750,000 over a 3-year period for research projects.
+The second, the Cooperative Agreement Notice (CAN) Awards, allocate up to \$750,000 over a 3-year period for research projects.
 Together, they attract students into STEM fields, allow more states to participate in NASA's research enterprise, and provide opportunities for high tech economic growth in local communities nationwide.
 Like the NSF EPSCoR program, states help increase the Federal benefit by matching funds.
 It is truly a "win-win" program for states and our nation.